CLNEulalia/Heroku-Atlas-Deployment/README.md

 ## You Do: Deploy 'Todos App'

 Today, we will be deploying the 'solution' branch of our Todo excercise.
 You can clone it [here](https://git.generalassemb.ly/dc-wdi-node-express/express-to-do/tree/solution).
-> When you clone a repo, it will clone down the master branch.
+> NOTE: When you clone a repo, it will clone down the master branch.
 Make sure you `git checkout solution` to switch to the ***solution*** branch once you've cloned!

 ### Heroku